blawton/long-island-sound-gpr/README.md

 ![download](https://github.com/blawton/long-island-sound-gpr/assets/46683509/d5a037a8-c533-4793-a05e-c8280e10d8a6)

-This problem is mostly solved if we train the GPR only in the Eastern Sound, however we still see slimmer tails in modeled data:
+This problem is mostly solved if we train the GPR only in the Eastern Sound, however we still see slimmer tails in modeled data.
+The last row is Inverse Distance Weighting (IDW), which is the original method used for temperature interpolation in the EHSI [5], but fails for continuous time series and will not be further considered:

 ![ES_only_model](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig9.png)

 ### Conclusion 1:
    a.
-Model must be trained on the Eastern Sound specifically.
+Model parameters must be trained on the Eastern Sound specifically even though the hyperparameters (kernel and noise) of the GPR were chosen based on data in the overall LIS.
 All remaining heuristics and figures in this readme will be sourced from a model only trained on Eastern Sound data, with eastern sound defined as above in section 2.
    b.
 For discretely measured data, as a result of short-term spikes, variance of an actual predicted summer average fails to match continuous data, and is too high for predicting habitat suitability.
 Moreover, eelgrass does not respond just to summer averages, heat stress occurs on as short a timeframe as XX days (see paper)
    c.
 If instead continuous data is used/modeled, the time series itself should be leveraged to predict habitat suitability, not just a collapsed avg at each location